AppleCommander/applecommander.github.io/docs/ac.md

 -pas800 <imagename> <volname> create an 800K Pascal image.
 -convert <filename> <imagename> [<sizeblocks>] uncompress a ShrinkIt or Binary
          II file; or convert a DiskCopy 4.2 image into a ProDOS disk image.
+-bas    <imagename> <filename> import an AppleSoft basic file from text
+       back to its tokenized format.
 ```

 > Note that the `-cc65` has been deprecated as CC65 itself is moving to using the AppleSingle format (`-as` flag).
 Use `-dos` instead. `-cc65` will still be recognized, but it maps to `-dos` and a warning will be printed.